 Performance Poetry en Vivo: From Page to Stage and Beyond, a poetry dance theater residency at Pistor Middle School and Hiaki High School on the Pascua Yaqui Reservation.

-Yvonne worked as Adjunct Faculty at the University of Arizona’s Department of Mexican American Studies (MAS) from 2006-2012 where she taught classes and oversaw student research on Latinx representations.
+Yvonne worked as Adjunct Faculty at the University of Arizona’s Department of Mexican American Studies (MAS) from 2006-2012 where she taught classes and oversaw student research on Chicano and Latine representations.

 She is as an independent writer and researcher.

 Yvonne presented the following papers at various academic conferences.

 Stories from Home: Siglos.
 Sueños.
 Sefarad. presented at the Western Jewish Studies Association Conference in Las Vegas (digitally) in 2021.

 The Traditional and the Contemporary: Embodied Research on the Folk Dances of Northern New Mexico presented at the Indígenas, africanos, roma y europeos.
 Ritmos transatlánticos en música, canto y baile Conference in Veracruz, México in 2019.